 Simply transfer funds from your business checking account to your personal checking account.
 You can use any method you would like for transferring the funds (except for Gusto, which should only be used for monthly payroll).
 When you go to initiate the transfer, your bank may include a memo option.
 If possible, use the memo to indicate that the transfer is a shareholder distribution.
 In some cases, this memo will be included as part of the bank detail that is passed through to the accounting system.

 It is important to understand that, from an accounting perspective, a shareholder distribution may be created when a customer payment is received in a personal account as opposed to a business account.
+Shareholder distributions are also increased when you accidentally make a personal purchase on a business account.

 For example, when building your books, your onboarding accountant may have worked with you to include business activity from a personal account - by either uploading a spreadsheet or temporarily connecting your personal account to the accounting software.
-In these cases, your onboarding accountant eventually closed out the temporary personal accounts used during the book rebuild, and as a result, a shareholder distribution (or contribution) was created on the balance sheet of the LLC.
+In these cases, your onboarding accountant eventually closed out the temporary personal accounts used during the book rebuild, and as a result, a shareholder distribution (or contribution) was created on the balance sheet of the S Corp.

 Did this answer your question?